Can a Lease Legally Contain a Clause Requiring a Tenant to Carry Liability Insurance?

 The Requirement of Insurance Is Prudent Risk Management By the Landlord and a Wise Purchase By the Tenant Regardless of Requirement By the Landlord.
 A Tenant May Be Evicted For Failure to Comply.

-A Helpful Guide For How to Determine Whether a Tenant May Be Evicted For Failing to Carry Liability Insurance
+Understanding Whether a Tenant May Be Evicted For Failing to Carry Liability Insurance Coverage

 It is a simple and obvious fact of life that accidents can and do happen and that accidents can happen to anybody at anytime.
 In a housing situation, a tenant may accidentally cause damage to the rental complex or to the property of other people living within the rental complex.
 Additionally, a tenant may accidentally cause an injury to another person who lives at, or is visiting, the rental complex.